Positive harmonic functions on groups and covering spaces: Introduction

 \begin{theorem} Let $p \colon M \to N$ be a normal Riemannian covering, with $N$ closed.
 If the deck transformation group of the covering has exponential growth, then there are non-constant, positive harmonic functions on $M$. \end{theorem}

-In the first part of this paper, we provide an analytic proof of Theorem \ref{theorem}, where we modify and adapt the arguments of \cite{AK} on the covering space, without relying on the Lyons-Sullivan discretization.
-In \cite{AK} it is proved that if $\Gamma$ is a group of exponential growth, and $\mu$ is a probability measure, with finite support generating $\Gamma$, then there are non-constant, positive $\mu$-harmonic functions on $\Gamma$.
-It is important that this result is not sufficient to establish Theorem \ref{theorem} by exploiting the Lyons-Sullivan discretization.
+This theorem (and a more general version of it) follows from the Lyons-Sullivan discretization and our main result in the context of discrete groups.
+In this setting, it was proved in \cite{BE} that if $\Gamma$ is a linear group of exponential growth, then it admits non-constant, positive $\mu$-harmonic functions for any probability measure $\mu$ satisfying certain assumptions.
+Recently, Amir and Kozma \cite{AK} showed that if $\Gamma$ has exponential growth, then there are non-constant, positive $\mu$-harmonic functions on $\Gamma$ for any non-degenerate probability measure $\mu$ with finite support.
+It is important that this is not sufficient to establish Theorem \ref{theorem} by exploiting the Lyons-Sullivan discretization.
 Indeed, this result involves measures with finite support, while from the Lyons-Sullivan discretization one obtains measures whose support is the whole group.

-In the second part of the paper, following a conceptually different approach, we extend the results of \cite{AK, BE} in the context of discrete groups, and obtain another proof (and actually a generalization) of Theorem \ref{theorem} from the Lyons-Sullivan discretization.
-To be more precise, in the discrete context we show the following:
+In this paper, we focus on the triviality of the Martin boundary rather than the validity of the strong Liouville property on the deck transformation group.
+This is natural for our purposes, keeping in mind that if the base manifold is recurrent, then non-triviality of the Martin boundary of the deck transformation group (independently from the validity of the strong Liouville property on it) implies the existence of non-constant, positive harmonic functions on the covering space.
+Our main result in the group-theoretic setting is the following:

 \begin{theorem} Let $\Gamma$ be a finitely generated group of exponential growth.
-Then for any non-degenerate probability measure $\mu$ on $\Gamma$, there exist non-constant, positive $\mu$-harmonic functions on $\Gamma$. \end{theorem}
+Then the Martin boundary of $\Gamma$ with respect to any non-degenerate probability measure $\mu$ on $\Gamma$ is non-trivial. \end{theorem}